Thursday, July 18, 2024

 Sunday, July 14, 2024

-July 14th - Do ya really want to react like Quick Draw McGraw?
+July 14th - Reacting like Quick Draw McGraw?

 The story...

 Oh... the things that offended me as a child, adolescent, adult and yesterday.
-Sometimes I: reacted quickly, paused before reacting, let it stew, tried to ignore it, discredited the sender, imagined it never happened, continually resented, or even privately forgave.
+Sometimes I: reacted quickly, paused before reacting, let it stew, tried to ignore it, discredited the sender, imagined it never happened, continued to resent, or even privately forgave.
 Was it possible to show empathy towards the sender?
-Might I have ignored the initial sense of unfairness and sought to understand first?
-Might this "fire hose" of emotions been a signal of an interpersonal problem that had to be addressed for the relationship to continue or grow?
+Might I've ignored the initial sense of unfairness and sought to understand first?
+Might this "fire hose" of emotions been a signal of an interpersonal problem that needed to be addressed?

 "Now hold on there!1951 - 1962